jacopo-minniti/dllm/README.md

+**Note**: README has been updated for our custom interventions and wiring!

 # dLLM: Simple Diffusion Language Modeling

-dLLM is a library for training and evaluating diffusion language models (e.g., LLaDA, Dream) using aunified and scalable pipeline.
+dLLM is a library for training and evaluating diffusion language models using aunified and scalable pipeline.

 ## 🚀 Quick Setup